Yandex.Mail mailbox security

 -

-Most likely, the DKIM signature and SPF record are not configured for your domain.
-To configure them correctly, follow the Help for Yandex 360 for Business:
+Most likely, the DKIM signature and SPF record are not configured on your domain.
+To set them up correctly, follow the instructions in Help for Yandex 360 for Business:

 Note.
 After you configure the SPF record and DKIM signature, some email may still show theicon.
-This is due to various reasons, such as forwarding, the importer, or mail alias.
+This is due to various reasons, such as forwarding, importer or mail alias.

 Trusted domain (domain.com) does not match sender